arb/celebrate/README.md

 If the error format does not suite your needs, you are encouraged to write your own and check `isCelebrate(err)` to format celebrate errors to your liking.

-Errors origintating `celebrate()` are objects with the following keys:
+Errors origintating from `celebrate()` are objects with the following keys:
 - `joi` - The full [joi error object](https://github.com/hapijs/joi/blob/master/API.md#errors).
 - `meta` - On `object` with the following keys:
   - `source` - A `string` indicating the step where the validation failed.
 Will be one of `'params'`, `'headers'`, `'query'`, `'cookies'`, `'signedCookies'`, or `'body'`